masch70/arc42-template-asciidoc/README.md

 Some sample calls can be found in the doit.sh shell script which should provide a jump start for further refinements of the outputs.

+Lots of links to resources, tools, cheatsheets,... can be found under [asciidoctor](http://asciidoctor.org/).

 I assume that for those of you who are interested in this template, plain text writing is a key driver and [Vim](http://vim.org/) is one of your favourite tools.
 I recommend using the [asciidoc-vim](https://github.com/dagwieers/asciidoc-vim) and [Control-P](https://github.com/kien/ctrlp.vim) plugins/syntax files which make working with the asciidoc files a breeze...